nairuzabulhul/R3d-Buck3T/PTP/Web_Security/Web Security Notes.md

+## Module 1 : Info Gathering

 #### HTTP Request :

   - Host: header allows a web server to host a multiple wesbites on a single IP address

   - User-Agent that reveals the browser version, operatign system and language to the remote web server

   - Accept: is used by the browser to specify which document type is expected.
 In this example, it is an httml file

   - Accept-Encoding: restrcits the content codings that are acceptable in the response.

-- Keep-alive: indicares that all requests  to the web server will continue to be send through the

-	      established connection without initiating a new connection every time
+  - Keep-alive: indicares that all requests  to the web server will continue to be send through the established connection without initiating a new connection every time

+ &nbsp;
+ &nbsp;
+ &nbsp;

 #### HTTP Response:

   - HTT/1.1 Status Code : the status code indicates the status response

   - Date: the date and time of the response

   - Cache-Control: it shows the caching rule by the web server.

   - Content-Type: end outpt format of the web pages

   - Conent-Encoding: has to do with how the web server process the web pags [compressing]

   - Server: shows the type of the host web server

   - Content-Length: shows reponse length in bytes

+ &nbsp;
+ &nbsp;
+ &nbsp;

 #### Encoding:

    - Charsets : ASCII, Unicode

    - Unicode: Universal Charset Set allows the use of computers in any language

+ &nbsp;
+ &nbsp;
+ &nbsp;

 #### Same Origin Policy: